blackflux/robo-config/README.md

 ## Getting Started

 The package itself requires npm.
-However it can be used to manage files in any type of project.
+However it can be used to manage files for any type of project.

     $ npm install --save-dev robo-config